ConduitIO/conduit-connector-postgres/README.md

 ## Table Name

-If a record contains a `postgres.table` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
+If a record contains a `opencdc.collection` property in its metadata it will be inserted in that table, otherwise it will fall back to use the table configured in the connector.
 This way the Destination can support multiple tables in the same connector.